bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image20%20-%20testA%20loss.png?raw=true)]()

 ##### Conclusions:
-The configuration doesn't show overfit moreover we arrive to an outstanding validation accuracy of 84 and a test accuracy of 82, this is by far the best combination until that moment.
+The configuration doesn't show overfit moreover I arrive to an outstanding validation accuracy of 84 and a test accuracy of 82, this is by far the best combination until that moment.
 This is in fact one of the best options for Alexnet in this document.

 ### TEST C: